 You apply masking with the mask brushes in the Sculpt Tools sub-tab of the toolbox in the Paint and Sculpt interface.
 Modo supports masking only with multiresolution sculpting.
 Therefore, the mesh must be in Catmull Clark subdivision mode and have the Multiresolution option enabled.
 For more information on how to set up multiresolution meshes for sculpting, see Multi-Res Sculpting.
 You can apply masking at any time while sculpting or prior to sculpting to keep certain areas from being affected at all.
 You can mask sculpted areas to shield them from, for example, having high-frequency surface details added.

 To create a mask, locate the masking tool icons in the toolbox.
 Click the Mask Paint tool to activate it.
-Right-click and drag directly in the 3D Viewport to set the brush size.
+Right-click and drag directly in the 3D viewport to set the brush size.
 Then drag over the target surface to create the mask, which shows as a bright red color on the surface.
 The red coloring temporarily overwrites any texture applied to the surface, but the texture returns when you remove the mask.
 Mask tools also respond to pressure sensitivity if you apply the mask with a tablet and stylus.
-Once you create the mask, press Q to deactivate the current tool.
+Once you create the mask, press the spacebar to deactivate the current tool.
 Now, you can select and apply any of the sculpting tools to the target surface.
 Masked areas remain unaffected by sculpting until you modify, disable, or clear the mask, itself.
 To clear a mask, click the Clear Mask button under the toolbox.
 You can also temporarily disable, invert, or adjust the mask's opacity.
 You can control the overall visibility of masks per viewport by clicking the gear icon in the upper-right corner to adjust the viewport options.
 To show or hide masks, select or clear the Psub Mask checkbox in the Active Mesh sub-tab.

 Sculpting masks are convenient and easy to apply, but there are some details you should know.
 Modo determines the resolution of the mask by the subdivision level of the target surface.
 Also, Modo does not save sculpting masks with the mesh.
 Only one mask is available at any time and you cannot save masks separately.
 To create a mask that can be saved, use a falloff.
 (Sculpting tools also adhere to the application of falloffs.)
 You also cannot save falloffs directly, but Modo derives Vertex Map- or image-based falloffs from sources that can be saved.

 The Mask Paint tool adds masking to the target surface.
 Modo determines how to add the mask by the brush tip.
-You can combine the Mask Paint tool with the Inks and Tablet Nozzle to customize brush strokes.
-While the Mask Paint tool is active, you can right-click and drag in the 3D Viewport to set the size of the brush.
+You can combine the Mask Paint tool with the Customizing Inks and Tablet Nozzles to customize brush strokes.
+While the Mask Paint tool is active, you can right-click and drag in the 3D viewport to set the size of the brush.
 Dragging over the target surface paints the mask into the surface additively for each stroke.
 Pressing Ctrl while dragging over the surface inverts the brush's effect to act like an eraser.

 Value: Determines the strength of the mask applied.
 If you use a pressure-sensitive stylus and tablet, this option specifies the maximum strength.